arbor-sim/arbor/doc/py_recipe.rst

         By default returns 0.

-    .. function:: num_probes(gid)

-        The number of probes attached to the cell with :attr:`arbor.cell_member.gid`.

-        By default returns 0.

     .. function:: num_gap_junction_sites(gid)

         Returns the number of gap junction sites on :attr:`arbor.cell_member.gid`.

         By default returns 0.

-    .. function:: get_probe(id)
+    .. function:: get_probes(gid)

-        Returns the probe(s) to allow monitoring.

-        By default throws a runtime error.
-If :func:`num_probes` returns a non-zero value, this must also be overridden.
+        Returns a list containing (in order) all the probes on a given cell `gid`.

+        By default returns an empty list.

 Cells
 ------